 carpe-diem

 The ancient meaning of Carpe Diem

-Derived from the Latin verb carpere, carpe means to gather, harvest or harvest.
+Derived from the Latin verb carpere, carpe means to pick, harvest or harvest.
 Carpe diem therefore means “pick the day”.
 Horace, like other Roman poets, uses agricultural language and terminology extensively.
 The Romans even had their own broad (and often painfully boring) genre of pastoral poetry, which is an excellent remedy for insomnia but is not the most stimulating literature.

+carpe-diem